itzLuzy/Spaceships/Readme.md

 ## General Description
-This is a university project for a 'Computer Graphics' course, in which the goal is to display representations of spaceships, both on 2D and 3D, making use of pyglet and OpenGL.
-Every object in the scene must be represented in a scene graph tree that contains their shape and transformations.
+This is a university project for a Computer Graphics course.
+The goal is to display representations of spaceships, both on 2D and 3D, making use of pyglet and OpenGL.
+Every object in the scene must be represented using a scene graph tree that contains their shape and transformations.

 ## Description of each program